enormandeau/SPAG/fusees/viking.md

 ## Flights

-- #1, 2014-07-08, A8-3, **Maiden flight**: perfect takeoff, flight, and deployment.
+- #1, 2014-07-08, east wind 5km, A8-3, **Maiden flight**: perfect takeoff, flight, and deployment.
 Recovery on gravel left dent in one fin.